adsweet/Phylogenetics_Lab/Lab3/README.md

 ### _Excercise 3.1.1_

 Go through the follow exercise to practice working with the command line on Jetstream.
-Answer the questions on the separate worksheet document and submit to Blackboard to receive credit for the lab.
+Answer the questions on the separate worksheet document and submit to Canvas to receive credit for the lab.

 First, navigate to your mounted volume directory (probably ```/media/volume/sdb```).